 To this end, this bill seeks to ensure that superior court judges have the awareness, skills and knowledge to handle sexual assault cases in a manner that is fair to the parties, that is free from myths and stereotypes and that treats survivors with utmost dignity.

 The bill also promotes rigour and transparency by requiring that judges provide reasons for their decisions in sexual assault proceedings and that these reasons be set out in writing or in the record of the proceedings.

 I would like to acknowledge the remarkable leadership on this matter by the Hon.

-	Rona Ambrose, the former interim leader of the Conservative Party of Canada, in

-	the last Parliament.
-In the previous Parliament, Ms. Ambrose introduced Bill ,

-	the predecessor to the very bill before us today.
+Rona Ambrose, the former interim leader of the Conservative Party of Canada, in the last Parliament.
+In the previous Parliament, Ms. Ambrose introduced Bill , the predecessor to the very bill before us today.

-	As we will recall, Bill received unanimous support in this very chamber,

-	strengthened by an amendment brought forward by the Standing Committee on the

-	Status of Women, which did excellent work on studying the bill.
-It worked to

-	amend it to include social context education in the bill.
-That complementary

-	piece will ensure that judicial training and education includes working to

-	better understand the demographics, the background and the lived experience of

-	the litigants who appear before our courts.
+As we will recall, Bill received unanimous support in this very chamber, strengthened by an amendment brought forward by the Standing Committee on the Status of Women, which did excellent work in studying the bill.
+The committee worked to amend it to include social context education in the bill.
+That complementary piece will ensure that judicial training and education includes working to better understand the demographics, the background and the lived experience of the litigants who appear before our courts.